HL7/PDDI-CDS/pages/_includes/documentation.md

   <a href = "assets/images/Basic_Warfarin_NSAID.svg" target ="_blank" > <img src= "assets/images/Basic_Warfarin_NSAID.svg" class="figure-img img-responsive img-rounded center-block" alt="Basic_Warfarin_NSAID.svg" /></a>
 </figure>

 ### <span style="color:silver"> 7.2.1 </span> Decision Points Summary
 {:.no_toc}

 Many PDDI CDS scenarios have similar drug and patient related decision points.
 Implementers SHOULD develop CQL artifacts that work in conjunction with the `medication-prescribe` context and prefetch to support the base decision points.
 The Warfarin + NSAIDs PDDI exemplar as three main decision blocks that include:

-* whether the prescribed NSAID is topical diclofenac
+1. whether the prescribed NSAID is topical diclofenac,

-* whether the patient is taking a proton pump inhibitor
+2. whether the patient is taking a proton pump inhibitor, and

-* the presence or absence of risk factors involving age, exacerbating medications, and history of upper gastrointestinal bleed
+3. the presence or absence of risk factors involving age, exacerbating medications, and history of upper gastrointestinal bleed

 ### <span style="color:silver"> 7.2.2 </span> CDS Hooks Request